dolanmiu/generator-mvc6-angular/README.md

 > [Yeoman](http://yeoman.io) generator

+# Attention: This generator is now deprecated in favour of the  [```generator-aspnet```](https://www.npmjs.com/package/generator-aspnet) generator which is more actively developed and includes AngularJS support.
+Thank you everyone for the supports and the downloads :)

 **Note: You need to have Visual Studio 2015 installed.
 The Community version can be downloaded for [free here](https://www.visualstudio.com/en-us/downloads/visual-studio-2015-downloads-vs.aspx).
 [Visual Studio 2013 does not support MVC 6](http://stackoverflow.com/questions/24259598/is-it-possible-to-use-asp-net-mvc-6-in-visual-studio-2013), unless you find a way to open [vNext .kpoj](http://stackoverflow.com/questions/27004639/cant-open-kproj-projects-in-vs-net-2013-update-4) files.**

 **Note: vNext ```.kproj``` files are now depreciated in favour of ```.xproj```, and now Visual Studio 2015 has the option to open the ```project.json``` file which will generate a ```.xproj file```.
 Therefore I have removed all ```.kproj and``` ```.xproj``` in favour of generating the ```.xproj``` yourself from the ```project.json```**